 Take your shaker and pour in your 50 ml of Bombay.
 Next, squeeze your orange directly into the shaker, pressing it up against the side to get all the juice and oils from the orange and its skin.
 Throw in about 6 mint leaves and then 4, 1″ long x about 1/2″ wide, pieces of orange peel.
-Add your honey, and the juice of 1/2 a lime, and take a spoon or whisk, and give it a really good stir inside the shaker to try to thin out the honey before you put in the ice.
+Add your honey, and the juice of 1/2 a lime, take a spoon or whisk, and give it a really good stir inside the shaker to try to thin out the honey before you put in the ice.
 Now load your shaker with ice and shake it up REALLY well!
 Pour it into your Martini Glass.
 You may get small pieces of mint in your glass, from the mint in the shaker.
 I usually take a mini sieve or a spoon, and get those out, but if you don’t care about how it looks, they taste just fine.
 Garnish with White Flower Blossoms if you have them, an Orange Twist, and Mint.
-Serve.
+Serve and enjoy!

 “Z” is a solid, well-written book, with a good story line and lots of style and ambiance.
 It has a steady balance of liveliness and depth, and Fowler’s writing is beautifully descriptive, as she breathes life into her characters and their personalities.
 The book is a bit of a roller coaster, with a slow and steady climb at the beginning, an exciting ride through dazzling parties and tumultuous fights in the middle, and an eventual downward descent into the aftermath of all the chaos.

 The Ex-Patriot scene in France, where you’re introduced to the heavy hitters, like Hemingway, Picasso, Gertrude Stein, and The Murphy’s, is full of glamour and Jazz Era fun.
 This part of the book is more than likely, the reason you picked up “Z” in the first place… and rest assured, it’s a large majority of it.
-French chateaus, Parisian ex-pat haunts, amazing cocktails, beautiful clothes, and cool hairstyles… and of course, strong, outspoken women in the fight of their lifetime for equality.
+French chateaus, Parisian ex-pat haunts, amazing cocktails, beautiful clothes, and cool hairstyles… and of course, strong, outspoken women in the fight of their life for equality.
 It was a stylish and thought-provoking period.
 This “peak” of the book is full of excitement, and for anyone interested in fashion and/or interiors, there’s a lot of inspiration to be had.

-I, for one, believe Zelda deserved more than she got, so I’m going to go make one of these lovely cocktails, tip my hat and say a cheers to the “Lady of the Hour” at The Craine’s Nest.
+I, for one, believe Zelda deserved more than she got, so I’m going to make one of these lovely cocktails, tip my hat and say a cheers to our “Lady of the Hour” at The Craine’s Nest.
 Here’s lookin’ at you, Zelda Fitzgerald!
 You lived with dark shadows, and you weren’t recognized for the talent you possessed, but you were a shining sensation, nonetheless!

 Pick up “Z” A Novel of Zelda Fitzgerald, by Therese Anne Fowler, here on Amazon.